posva/pinia-colada/docs/guide/queries.md

 }
 ```

-This implementation presents couple of drawbacks.
+But this implementation has a few drawbacks.

 First, the ref `search` can't be shared among components (each new component instance will create a new ref).